box/StatusWolf/README.md

 StatusWolf
 ==========

+Configurable operations dashboard designed to bring together the disparate datasources that operations teams need to manage and present them in a flexible and beautiful way.

 > ## Announcing StatusWolf Version 0.9
 >
 > You've heard this before, but this is a significant update to the